 Semantic Querying (vs. Findability Failure)

 Conversational querying answers questions, not just finds documents.
-“What do enterprise customers think about our pricing compared to Competitor X?” returns a synthesized answer grounded in specific evidence from multiple studies — in seconds, not hours.
+“What do enterprise customers think about our pricing compared to our main competitor?” returns a synthesized answer grounded in specific evidence from multiple studies — in seconds, not hours.
+The semantic layer also handles the variants — “how do enterprise buyers compare our pricing to competitors?”, “what’s the price perception in the enterprise tier?”, “do enterprise customers find us expensive?” — without forcing the user to guess which exact phrasing matches the underlying findings.

 Continuous Evidence (vs. Temporal Discounting)

 When the intelligence hub shows that a finding has been confirmed by subsequent studies, temporal discounting becomes irrelevant.
-“This pattern first appeared in Q1 2025 and has been confirmed in 6 subsequent studies through Q1 2026” is not old research — it’s validated intelligence.
+“This pattern first appeared in Q1 2025 and has been confirmed in 6 subsequent studies through Q1 2026” is not old research — it is validated intelligence.
+The continuous-evidence layer also surfaces the genuinely-decayed findings, which is equally valuable: a pattern that held in 2024 and has not reappeared in any 2026 study is information about a market shift, and the team can act on the change rather than treating the older finding as still current.

-To assess how severely knowledge decay affects your research function:
+To assess how severely knowledge decay affects your research function, run these four tests:

 -